 "Of my own will I purchased misery.
 Yea, and death also.
 It is amusing. . . .
 Two days ago, in a brief skirmish, a league north of Calonak, the Frankish leader met me hand to hand.
-He has endeavoured to do this for a long while.
+He has endeavoured to bring this about for a long while.
 I also wished it.
 Nothing could be sweeter than to feel the horse beneath me wading in his blood, I thought. . . .
 Ey, well, he dismounted me at the first encounter, though I am no weakling.
 I cannot understand quite how it happened.
-Pious people will say some deity was offended, but, for my part, I think my horse stumbled.
+Pious people will say some deity was offended, but for my part, I think my horse stumbled.
 It does not seem to matter now.
-What really matters, more or less, is that it would appear the man broke my backbone as one snaps a straw, since I cannot move a limb of me."
+What really matters, more or less, is that it would appear the man broke my backbone as one snaps a straw, since I cannot move a limb of me below the shoulders."
 "Seignior," said Melicent, "you mean that you are dying!"

-He answered, "Yes; but it is a trivial discomfort, now I see that it grieves you a little."
+He answered: "Yes, but it is a trivial discomfort, now I see that it grieves you a little."
 She spoke his name some three times, sobbing.
-It was in her mind even then how strange the happening was that she should grieve for Demetrios.

-"O Melicent," he harshly said, "let us have done with lies!
+It was in her mind even then how strange it was that she should grieve for Demetrios.
+"O Melicent," he harshly said, "let us have done with lies.
 That Frankish captain who has brought about my death is Perion de la Forêt.
 He has not ever faltered in the duel between us since your paltry emeralds paid for his first armament.-Why, yes, I lied.
 I always hoped the man would do as in his place I would have done.
 I hoped in vain.
 For many long and hard-fought years this handsome maniac has been assailing Nacumera, tirelessly.
 Then the water-demon's daughter, that strange and wayward woman of Brunbelois, attempted to ensnare him.
 And that too was in vain.
 She failed, my spies reported-even Dame Mélusine, who had not ever failed before in such endeavours."
+"And why?" said Melicent.
+A glorious change had come into her lovely face.